Zana (band): Zana Nimani years (1979-1984)

-In 1980, Zana recorded their first 7-inch single, with the songs "Nastavnice" ("Hey, Teacher") and "Sveta", recorded with a children's choir in new wave and pop rock style.
+In 1980, Zana recorded their first 7-inch single, featuring the songs "Nastavnice" ("Hey, Teacher"), recorded with a children's choir, and "Sveta".
 They were declined by Belgrade-based record label PGP-RTB, but soon after signed for Zagreb-based Jugoton, which released the single.
-The band started performing live, with alternative music saxophonist Paul Pignon occasionally performing with them.
-They had their first public performance in Belgrade in November 1980, performing as an opening act on Generacija 5 concert in Pionir Hall.
-In 1981, Jugoton refused to give Zana unlimited time in studio to record their debut album, so the band moved to PGP-RTB, for which they released the single "Leto" ("Summer"), which featured elements of reggae, intentionally releasing it in May, hoping it would become a summer hit.
-As "Leto" had success on the market, Jugoton agreed to Zana's terms, so the band signed back to Jugoton.
+The band promoted the single on their live performances, alternative music saxophonist Paul Pignon occasionally performing with them.
+Zana had their first public performance in Belgrade in November 1980, performing as an opening act on Generacija 5 concert in Pionir Hall.
+Their followup 7-inch single was also suceessful, released as the double-A-side with the songs "Moj deda" ("My Grandfather") and "Pepito pantalone" ("Pepito Pants").
+In 1981, Jugoton refused to give Zana unlimited time in studio to record their debut album, so the band moved to PGP-RTB, for which they released the reggae-influenced single "Leto" ("Summer"), intentionally releasing it in May, hoping it would become a summer hit.
+It was later revealed in the Yugoslav press that with "Leto" Zana plagiarized "Matador" by Garland Jeffreys, but it did not influence the song's success on the charts.
+Due to the success of "Leto", Jugoton agreed to Zana's terms, so the band signed back to Jugoton.

 The band's debut album, Loše vesti uz rege za pivsku flašu (Bad News Accompanied by Reggae for a Beer Bottle) was released in 1981.
 It was recorded in Jugoton's Studio VI, and produced by the band members themselves.
-On the album, Živanović was signed as "Kikamac" only, as prior to the album release, his fees were by mistake often paid to Zoran Živanović "Hoze" of the band Mama Co Co.
-The album brought hits "Jutro me podseća na to" ("Morning Reminds Me of It"), "On" ("He"), "Miševi beli celu noć" ("White Mice All Night") and "Loše vesti" ("Bad News"), the latter featuring altered lyrics, because Jugoton demanded the original politically provocative lyrics to be changed.
-The band promoted the album with a concert in Dadov Theatre.
+On the album, Živanović was signed as "Kikamac" only in order to avoid being confused with Zoran Živanović "Hoze" of the band Mama Co Co, to whom Kikamac's fees were often mistakenly paid.
+The album brought the hits "Jutro me podseća na to" ("Morning Reminds Me of It"), "On" ("He"), "Miševi beli celu noć" ("White Mice All Night") and "Loše vesti" ("Bad News"), the latter featuring altered lyrics, because Jugoton editors demanded the original politically provocative lyrics to be changed.
+In their home city the band promoted the album with a concert in Dadov Theatre.
 On a fund-raising concert in Sarajevo they performed as an opening act for Bijelo Dugme.
-The December 1981 mini-tour across Serbia was ended when Aleksandar Ivanov left the band due to his mandatory stint in the Yugoslav army; he was soon replaced by Pavle Nikolić.
+The December 1981 mini-tour across Serbia was ended when Aleksandar Ivanov left the band due to his mandatory stint in the Yugoslav army.
+Ivanov was temporarily replaced by Pavle "Paja Banana" Nikolić, a former member of the band Dragoljubov Taxi.